Indonesian rights lawyer named suspect after sharing posts on Papua

 Koman posted two videos on Twitter of the incident.

-About 6,000 police and military personnel have been flown in to Papua, reinforcing an already heavy military presence in a region that has endured decades of mostly low-level separatist conflict.
+About 6,000 police and military personnel have been flown in to Papua, reinforcing a heavy military presence in a region that has endured decades of mostly low-level separatist conflict.

-Among the deadliest of the sometimes violent protests in Papua was an incident in the rural town of Deiyai last week, although there have been conflicting accounts from authorities and activists.
+One of the deadliest incidents was in the rural town of Deiyai last week, although there have been conflicting accounts from authorities and activists.

-Papuan police spokesman Ahmad Kamal said by telephone on Monday at least one soldier and five civilians were killed.
+Papuan police spokesman Ahmad Kamal said on Monday at least one soldier and five civilians were killed.

-Indonesia’s chief security minister on Wednesday said four civilians had been killed, while activists have claimed eight were killed.
+Indonesia’s chief security minister on Wednesday said four civilians were killed, while activists said eight died.

+In another incident on Monday, five gold miners in the Papuan highlands were killed by a group of residents from Yahukimo armed with machetes, as well as bows and arrows, national police spokesman Prasetyo said on Wednesday.

+Police evacuated 74 miners from the area, he said, but it was not clear if the attack was linked to the wider unrest.

 An internet blackout across Papua has made verifying information difficult.

-Koman could not immediately be reached for comment though she reposted a tweet by another user about her being named a suspect.
+Koman could not be reached for comment, but she reposted a tweet by another user about her being named a suspect.

 Amnesty International Indonesia urged the police to drop the case against Koman, saying she did not advocate hate regardless of whether the information she shared was accurate.